dtantsur/miniscript/README.rst

 Ansible-like syntax.

 .. note::
-   While MiniScript is heavily inspired by Ansible, we are not aiming for perfect compatibility and do diverge in a few aspects.
+   While MiniScript is heavily inspired by Ansible, it does not use Ansible directly, nor does it import any Ansible code.
+We are also not aiming for perfect compatibility and do diverge in some aspects.

 * Documentation: https://miniscript.readthedocs.io
 * Source: https://github.com/dtantsur/miniscript